BranMik/Algorithms/README.md

 pixelHeight * pixelWidth).
 - Conditionals are as much as possible removed from inner loops, and edge cases (border rows/columns) calculated separately outside of them.
-- Pixels energy is kept in class fields(2d arrays) so once calculated, only a part of values have to be recalculated after removals.
+- Pixels energies are kept in class fields(2d arrays) so once calculated, only a part of values have to be recalculated after removals.

 The optimizations are mostly memory vs speed where memory usage growth is in acceptable range, and speed increase is quite